-Dr. Mohammed al-Sudairi is a non-resident Senior researcher and Head of the Asian Studies Unit.
-He has a PhD in Comparative Politics from the University of Hong Kong, a double degree (masters) from Peking University and the London School of Economics in international relations and international history, and an undergraduate degree in international politics from Georgetown University’s School of Foreign Service.
-He is fluent in Arabic, English, and Mandarin.
+Dr. Mohammed Al-Sudairi is a Senior Research Fellow and Head of the Asian Studies Unit at the KFCRIS.
+He joined the KFCRIS in October 2015.
+He obtained his PhD in Comparative Politics from the University of Hong Kong, his master's degree in International Relations from the Peking University and in International History from the London School of Economics (joint program), and his undergraduate degree in International Politics from the Georgetown University’s School of Foreign Service.
+He is fluent in Arabic, English, and Chinese (Mandarin).
 His research interests encompass Sino-Middle Eastern relations, Islamic and leftist connections between East Asia and the Arab World, and Chinese politics.

 King Faisal Center for Research and Islamic Studies